S1mpleyang/ConstructionActionRecognition/README.md

 Thanks for these researchers!

 # Contact
-Any question please contact yangmeng@siat.ac.cn
+Any question please contact yangmeng@siat.ac.cn.